Florents-Tselai/spat/README.md

 **spat** is a Redis-like in-memory data structure server embedded in Postgres.
 Data is stored in Postgres shared memory.
 The data model is key-value.
-Keys are strings, but values can be strings, lists, sets, hashes or sorted sets.
+Keys are strings, but values can be strings, lists, sets or hashes.

 With **spat**:
 - You don't need to maintain an external caching server.
 This greatly reduces complexity.